lingobus/mpa-starter/README.md

 ```

 ## Known issues
 1. When you run `npm start` with multiple pages, all bundles will be rebuilded when you change code in one because webpack-dev-middleware seems don't support multi-compiler.
 So always specify one page like `PAGE=* npm start` in development.
+If you want to develop multiple pages in parallel, run anther dev-server with a defferent port number like `PAGE=lazyload PORT=8081 npm start`.